Nimbus15/GoogleHashcode2020/README.md

 # Google Hashcode Library
 ## Description
-This code was written to solve the problems listed in the problem descriptor in the PDF
+This code was written to solve the problems listed in the problem descriptor in the brief

 ## Brief
 [Link to PDF](src/hashcode_2020_online_qualification_round.pdf)